pushlabsco/video-background-pro-docs/downloading-installing.md

+---
+title: Downloading and Installing
+description: How to download and install the plugin
+---

 # Downloading & Installing

 During the checkout process, you will create an account from your email and from the password field.
 Once you have successfully purchased the plugin, you can [login to your account page.](https://pushlabs.co/my-account/my-api-downloads/)